Best Slot Machines in Reno

 I’ll start this little defense of Reno with something obvious – RENO IS NOT LAS VEGAS.
 There, I said it.
 Reno is home to about 16,000 slot and video poker machines.
 That’s 10% of the total in Las Vegas, and I’d say everything in Reno is on about that same scale.
 The city is about 1/10th the size, 1/10th the noise, and 1/10th the glamour of its prettier big sister 7 hours to the southeast.

--Reno is about a half hour’s drive from Lake Tahoe.
+Reno is about a half hour’s drive from Lake Tahoe.
 If you want to gamble a little and then chill at the lake or go camping in some of the most beautiful areas of America, Reno is your best bet.

--Reno has better weather.
+Reno has better weather.
 Renoites enjoy four actual seasons and avoid the ridiculous high temperatures of Las Vegas.

--Reno is less crowded and has a lot less traffic than Las Vegas.
+And its less crowded and has a lot less traffic than Las Vegas.
 Average commute in Vegas is 26 minutes.
 In Reno?
 18 minutes.
 If you think those 8 minutes don’t matter, you’ve never been stuck in Vegas traffic in 110-degree heat.

--Reno lacks some of the seedier aspects of Vegas street life.
+Keep in mind Reno lacks some of the seedier aspects of Vegas street life.
 The homeless population is better served by the local authorities, and escort services don’t advertise so openly or aggressively.
 It’s just cleaner and less degenerate of an atmosphere.

 Please don’t interpret anything I say in this post as me being against Reno.
 I’m planning a trip through Reno right now hoping to stop there for a night and a day on my way from Colorado to California.
+(And you can bet I’ll be looking for the loosest slots in San Diego when I get to California, too.)

 What Is a Loose Slot?